ExperimentalMineralPhysics/Continuous-Peak-Fit/docs/source/installation.rst

 Pick/create a directory in which you will store your new Python environment.
 I'd typically recommend something memorable and simply like `~/envs`.

 Run `virtualenv ~/envs/cpf` (or whatever folder name you want your new Python environment to be known by).
-If `virtualenv` by itself fails, you might need to run `python -m virtualenv ~/envs/cpf` instead.
+If :code:`virtualenv` by itself fails, you might need to run `python -m virtualenv ~/envs/cpf` instead.

 Activate it by running `source ~/envs/cpf/bin/activate`